Moore's Ford lynchings: Reaction

 In his article "The Murders in Monroe", in The New Republic (September 1946), lawyer H. William Fitelson raised a number of questions about the Moore's Ford case: why did Sheriff L.S.
-Gordon of Walton County set the bail for Roger Malcolm at only $600 dollars (a relatively low sum) and why did Harrison bail out Malcom although he knew Malcolm likely be convicted soon and go to prison?
-Fitelson said that sharecroppers were easy to replace, and he thought it odd that Harrison spent $600 dollars just to get a man who was likely to be temporary labor, when he could have hired another sharecropper to replace Malcolm for much less money.
-Fitelson noted that Harrison could have driven the Malcolms and the Dorseys to his farm via the paved highway, which was faster and more convenient, but instead drove down an unpaved dirt side road that was much slower and less used by travelers.
+Gordon of Walton County set the bail for Roger Malcom at only $600 (a relatively low sum) and why did Harrison bail out Malcom although he knew Malcom likely be convicted soon and go to prison?
+Fitelson said that sharecroppers were easy to replace, and he thought it odd that Harrison spent $600 just to get a man who was likely to be temporary labor, when he could have hired another sharecropper to replace Malcom for much less money.
+Fitelson noted that Harrison could have driven the Malcoms and the Dorseys to his farm via the paved highway, which was faster and more convenient, but instead drove down an unpaved dirt side road that was much slower and less used by travelers.
 He suggested this choice likely ensured no outside witnesses to the mass lynching.

 Fitelson wondered about how the lynch mob knew the precise time of day and the road Harrison would use to return to his farm.
-He thought it strange that Sheriff Gordon personally released Malcolm from the Walton County jail late in the afternoon, but he had not visited the crime scene nor attended the coroner's inquest.
+He thought it strange that Sheriff Gordon personally released Malcom from the Walton County jail late in the afternoon, but he had not visited the crime scene nor attended the coroner's inquest.
 Fitelson noted that Mae Dorsey was said to have called out the names of several members of the lynch mob before her death, while Harrison, who had lived his entire life in Walton County, claimed not to know any.
 Finally, Fitelson noted that Harrison was not harmed by the lynch mob.
 Even if he truthfully could not identify them that day, the mob let Harrison live, knowing he could recognize one or more of them in the future.
 Fitelson noted that if charged, members of the lynch mob would have faced four counts of first-degree murder.
 He wrote that it was most peculiar that the lynch mob allowed a witness to live who had seen them kill four people.